pradykaushik/system-load-generator/README.md

 # CPU Load Generator

-A CPU Load generator that constantly increases the CPU utilization of a machine from 1% to 100%.
+CPU Load generator that constantly increase the CPU utilization of a machine from 1% to 100%.
 Forked from [SriramKeerthi-Gist](https://gist.github.com/SriramKeerthi/0f1513a62b3b09fecaeb) and added functionality.

 ## Instructions to execute the program